Performance tier of a scale-out backup repository is the level used for fast access to the data.

-- Per-VM backup file settings.
-Per-VM settings can be configured at the level of the scale-out backup repository.
+- Per-machine backup file settings.
+Per-machine settings can be configured at the level of the scale-out backup repository.

-The same limitations that are specific for certain types of backup repositories apply to the performance extents.
-For example, if you add Dell EMC Data Domain as a performance extent to the scale-out backup repository, you will not be able to create a backup chain longer than 60 points in this scale-out backup repository.
+- The same limitations that are specific for certain types of backup repositories apply to the performance extents.
+For example, if you add Dell Data Domain as a performance extent to the scale-out backup repository, you will not be able to create a backup chain longer than 60 points in this scale-out backup repository.